-There will be fifteen to seventeen quizzes given throughout the semester, of which the highest fifteen will be used in your final grade.
+There will be twenty to twenty-three quizzes given throughout the semester, of which the highest twenty will be used in your final grade.
 These will be to reward students who consistently show up to class, but will be more than just attendance points.
+Some may be online quizzes based on video content that you view.